ninja542/AlphaTrion/README.md

 ## Structure
 * Backend Technology
-	* This website is mostly built on django, however, for many of the graphs it is built of nodejs, bokeh, and vis.js
+	* This website is mostly built on django, however, for many of the graphs it is built off of nodejs, bokeh, and vis.js